rachelcluke/my-MDb/README.md

 3. In the 'Deployment method' section, connect to GitHub (and also Enable Automatic Deploys).
 4. Run in console: (```python3```)
 5. In console, import Postgres database: (```from my_mdb import db```) and then (```db.create_all()```).
 6. Deploy the website.
-This link is [My Mdb Website](https://my-mdb-eadb6d03939b.herokuapp.com/ "My Mdb")
+This link is [My Mdb Website](https://my-mdb-eadb6d03939b.herokuapp.com/ "My Mdb").
 7. If any changes were required, they could be done, commited and pushed to GitHub and the changes would automatically be updated and deployed.

 ## How to Run this Project Locally